IUSmusic/Phantom/README.md

 ## Summary

-NX Guitar is a concept for a modern electric guitar with integrated per-string DSP and an embedded physical control surface.
+Phantom is a concept for a modern electric guitar with integrated per-string DSP and an embedded physical control surface.

 Its defining characteristics are: